-- Cain and Abel: Evolto and Killbus don't get along.
-Both want to wipe out everything in the universe but Evolto wants leave himself alive while Kilbus just wants to destroy everything including himself, which ironically makes Evolt the Abel to Killbas' Cain.
+- Cain and Abel: Evolto and Killbus don't get along at all.
+Both want to wipe out everything in the universe but Evolto wants leave himself alive while Killbus just wants to destroy everything including himself, which ironically makes Evolto the Abel to Killbus' Cain.

 - Catchphrase: "Ciao!"
 Even his driver says it whenever he initiates a finisher in Evol Cobra!